-Dr. Vito C. Quatela is a board-certified facial plastic and reconstructive surgeon with over 30 years of experience performing facial rejuvenation procedures.
+Dr. Vito C. Quatela is a double board-certified facial plastic and reconstructive surgeon with over 30 years of experience performing facial rejuvenation procedures.
 Dr. Quatela is a past president of the American Academy of Facial Plastic and Reconstructive Surgery and is highly respected by his peers as a recognized expert in all areas of facial plastic surgery, including rhinoplasty, facelift, and other facial procedures.

 Ideal Facelift Candidates

 The best facelift candidates are healthy women and men who are concerned about jowls, lines and sagging in the lower third of their faces and necks.
 It is important to have realistic expectations about the possibilities and limitations of facial plastic surgery.
 Most of the people who visit our surgeons for face lift surgery in Rochester are between 45 and 70, but those who are both younger and older may benefit from this procedure as well.

 The first step in deciding if you are a good candidate for a facelift is to meet with one of our surgeons for a private, personal consultation.